-Molly McGuire was born and raised in Southern Ontario, Canada near Toronto.
+Molly McGuire is a self-taught artist, born and raised in Southern Ontario, Canada near Toronto.

 Working under the name “Magwire,” she is an artist and musician based in New Orleans, LA.
 Her most recent output is circus banners, which re-appropriate used canvasses such as drop cloths and employ oils and tinted latex house paint.